Part of Cinema 4D Jumpstart

 Use rectangular and brush selection tools for precise polygon, edge, and point selection

-Store polygon selections in tags to quickly reselect faces later
+Store polygon selection tags to quickly reselect faces later

 Control edge sharpness when using subdivision surfaces